EduardoZepeda/coffee-bytes-hugo/content/posts/linux/como-crear-una-contrasena-segura/index.en.md

 - linux
 coverImage: images/como_escribir_una_buena_contraseña.jpg
 date: '2020-07-02'
+seo_title: "How to Create Strong, Secure Passwords"
-description: Learn how to create a secure password that protects your personal accounts, and those of your clients, from cybercriminals.
+description: Learn to create secure passwords that protect your accounts from hackers.
+  Practical tips for better cybersecurity habits.
 keywords:
 - linux
 - opinion